jonnylee719/Calculator_redone/README.md

 # Calculator
-This is an open source android Calculator app that I have developed.
+This is an open source android Calculator app.

 Currently it still has a few bugs:
 - Have yet to account for division by zero leading to Arithmetic Exception at CalManager